The Silence of the Lambs (film): Home media

-The film was released on VHS in October 1991 by Orion Home Video.
-It was the most rented video in the United States upon release.
-It was released on DVD on March 6, 2001 by MGM Home Entertainment in both Widescreen (1.85:1) and Full Screen (1.33:1) versions.
-The Criterion Collection, which had released the film on LaserDisc in 1994, released a DVD special edition in 1998, and later a Blu-Ray edition in 2018.
+The film was released on VHS on October 24, 1991, by Orion Home Video.
+It was the most rented video in the United States upon release, and ended up as the second most rented video of 1992.
+The Criterion Collection released the film on LaserDisc in 1991 and 1994.
+It was released on DVD in 1997 by Image Entertainment, and reissued by Criterion in 1998.
+A special edition DVD was released by MGM Home Entertainment on March 6, 2001, in both widescreen (1.85:1) and full screen (1.33:1) versions.
+MGM released it on Blu-ray in 2009.
+Criterion released a remastered Blu-ray in 2018.
+It was released on Ultra HD Blu-ray by Kino Lorber in September 2021 using the Criterion master.

 Sequels

-A sequel, Hannibal, was released in 2001, followed by two prequel films, Red Dragon (2002) and Hannibal Rising (2007) and a Hannibal tv series (2013-2015).
+The sequel Hannibal (2001) saw the return of only Hopkins after Foster and director Jonathan Demme declined to return because of the onscreen increase of violence and gore.
+Hopkins again returned to the role of Hannibal Lecter in the prequel film Red Dragon (2002) while another prequel, Hannibal Rising (2007), saw Gaspard Ulliel take over the role.
+The TV series Clarice (2021) takes place after the events of the film, with actress Rebecca Breeds portraying Clarice.
+The series Hannibal (2013–2015) is another adaptation of Red Dragon and Hannibal Rising.

 Legacy

 According to The Guardian, before The Silence of the Lambs, serial killers in film had been "claw-handed bogeymen with melty faces and rubber masks.
-By contrast, Lecter was highly intelligent with impeccable manners," and played by an actor with "impeccable credentials".
+By contrast, Lecter was highly intelligent with impeccable manners", and played by an actor with "impeccable credentials".

 When The Silence of the Lambs was re-released in the United Kingdom in 2017, the British Board of Film Classification reclassified it from an 18 to a 15 certificate.
 The film's co-producer Ed Saxon said audiences had become desensitized and that the film had become less shocking.
 However, the BBFC's Craig Lapper felt that audiences had instead become used to procedural crime dramas with serial killers as dramatic tropes, and suggested that The Silence of the Lambs had created interest in these themes.

+During his 2024 presidential campaign, United States president Donald Trump repeatedly referenced Hannibal Lecter and The Silence of the Lambs, claiming that foreign governments were sending "insane asylum" patients and convicted criminals to the United States and comparing immigrants to the fictional character.
+Trump also described Lecter as "a wonderful man" and spoke of him as if he were real, prompting Anthony Hopkins to say he was "shocked and appalled".